-Didactic

-- o Scoring below a 70% of any course written exam - o Scoring below 80% of any oral practical exam, OCSE, or simulated patient scenario - Original test grades will stand in the gradebook.
-However, the student should be better prepared for the comprehensive final exam. - After 3 failed attempts, there will be no remediation of Content Exam II in AT 555.
+Didactic Clinical • Scoring below a 70% of any course written exam • Scoring below the level of Competent on any • Scoring below 80% of any oral practical exam, OCSE, or Clinical Integration Proficiency in any clinical simulated patient scenario course.
+Original test grades will stand in the gradebook.
+However, the student should be better prepared for the comprehensive final exam.
+After 3 failed attempts, there will be no remediation of Content Exam II in AT 555.
+I